 Use dummy email address for subscriptions

-Some more clever user have just created some free internet-based e-mails (from yahoo, gmail, …) for all those subscriptions.
-I, for example have one e-mail address that is solely used for subscription purposes: whenever I want to create an account on one online service (or I want to get a sneak preview that needs some subscription), I use that e-mail account.
+Some more clever user has just created some free internet-based e-mails (from Yahoo, Gmail, …) for all those subscriptions.
+I, for example, have one e-mail address that is solely used for subscription purposes: whenever I want to create an account on one online service (or I want to get a sneak preview that needs some subscription), I use that e-mail account.
 In fact, the scenario is almost always the same:

 - the online site asks you to fill some information about you (at least an e-mail address and a password),